4eUeP/hsoxlib/README.md

 Haskell bindings to [LibSoX](http://sox.sourceforge.net/), the Swiss Army knife of sound processing programs.

-Tested on Debian bullseye with libsox 14.4.2 and gcc 9.2.1 installed via `apt`.
+Tested on debian bullseye with libsox 14.4.2 and gcc 9.2.1 installed via `apt`.

 **Warning: this library is unofficially and still in development.**